-A traditional recipe for double baked olive oil cookies with almonds.
-These biscotti are tender, crunchy, delicious, and naturally vegan!
+A traditional recipe for double-baked olive oil cookies with almonds.
+These Greek Paximadia (or better yet, paximadakia) are similar to biscotti—tender, crunchy, delicious, and naturally vegan!

-Cretan almond biscotti!!!
-These are my favorite cookies, and I’ve been waiting for some time now to share this recipe with you!
-Did you think that biscotti (or cantuccini) are only made in Italy?
-Of course not!
-Cretan people have their own recipe for double baked olive oil cookies which, I dare to say, is even tastier than the classic recipe you may know.
 And as most Cretan traditional recipes, it is unbelievably easy, since it doesn’t require a mixer or other kind of fancy equipment, not to mention a whole lot healthier because it’s made with olive oil instead of butter.
 All you'll need to make them is just a bowl and a whisk.
 And maybe not even a whisk.
 My grandma used to mix everything with her hand!
-Additionally, these biscotti are naturally vegan since they contain no eggs or any other animal products.
+Additionally, these paximadakia are naturally vegan since they contain no eggs or any other animal products.
 In a way, they are a lot like this olive oil & tahini chocolate cake, but without the chocolate and the tahini 🙂

-In Crete, these cookies are called “Kalorizika” which means “fortune cookies” or more accurately “good fortune cookies”.
-They are made as a treat for special occasions like engagements and weddings to signify the couple's good fortune and longevity – as I’ve written in a previous post (I think this chicken soup risotto, which is also served at weddings), nuts and grains symbolize prosperity and fertility in Cretan tradition.
+In Crete, these cookies are also called “Kalorizika” which means “fortune cookies” or more accurately “good fortune cookies”.
+They are made as a treat for special occasions like engagements and weddings to signify the couple's good fortune and longevity – nuts and grains symbolize prosperity and fertility in Cretan tradition.
 That’s why almonds, walnuts, and rice play a major role in these kinds of celebrations.

 Some notes/tips: